 At the heart of the Llano Estacado, midway across the Texas Panhandle, Amarillo (pop.
-191,000; pronounced “am-uh-RILL-o”) is a busy, big city that retains its cowboy roots.
-Center of the local ranching industry that handles some two million head of cattle each year, Amarillo handles nearly 90 percent of all the beef in Texas and some 25 percent of the national total.
+199,582; pronounced “am-uh-RILL-o”) is a busy big city that retains its cowboy roots.
+Center of the local ranching industry that handles some two million head of cattle each year, Amarillo handles nearly 90 percent of all the beef in Texas and some 30 percent of the national total.

-There’s a nice motel featuring a Texas-shaped swimming pool at the Big Texan (806/372-5000, $70 and up), and dozens of moderate chain motels stand along the I-40 and I-27 frontages, so rooms shouldn’t be hard to find.
+There’s a Texas-shaped swimming pool at the Big Texan Motel (806/372-5000, $79 and up), and dozens of moderate chain motels stand along the I-40 and I-27 frontages, so rooms shouldn’t be hard to find.